ashutoshmjain/gita/src/mathuraChap11.md

 Just like the pious river, `Dev's` real mother was born on the peaks of Himalayas — near the birth place of river `Ganges` — a place called `Gangotri`.
 She grew up navigating the rivers in her small kayak — playing and moving fast through the dangerous rapids of Ganges in tall mountains of it's decent.
 Her fascination for the water and that for river Ganges,  was such that she used to spend all her time on the river.
 The local villagers started calling her `Ganga` — after the name of the river in local dialect.
 People forgot her real name — not that it mattered anymore, for she was a true embodiment of Ganges — through her actions (`Karma`)

 As she got into her late teens, she and her friends would go on longer voyages in Ganges.
 Many times for days and weeks.
 They designed two person Kayaks.
 They would kayak downstream through rapids and falls, and then carry them back on their shoulders — two persons supporting one Kayak.
 Climbing the mountains with Kayaks on their backs, used to be painfully long, and arduous — sometimes through the thick uncharted forests.
 Her dream was to design a boat that could sail upstream.
-Or something that could sail the boat up.
+Or something that could sail the boats up without depending on elephants.
 She didn't know yet that she was imagining "water-locks" in her teen mind.

 > Even more cherished dream was to find out how and where 'Ganges' ended?
 She had heard (from travelers) that the mighty river finally met into a vast ocean that could retain water of a thousand rivers! `Ganga` used to wonder why couldn't they make an ocean right here in `Himalayas`, to store the water for irrigation and boating.
 Little did the young girl know that stopping the water is like stopping the circle of life.
 And she learnt it as she entered her early youth.
 In a way Ganges was a definition of time for her.
 Her childhood in `Gangotri` — the origin of the river ; her teens in the upper rapids ; her youth in the flat stretch where the mighty river walked like a gorgeous woman of reason, action, and pride.
 And she wanted to see  the endless sea to mark the completion of her time!